SushantGautam/HEDGE/README.md

 pip install hedge-bench
 ```

-You can also install the package from source by cloning this repository and using `pip install -e .`.
+You can also install the package from source by `pip install git+https://github.com/SushantGautam/HEDGE.git`.

 ## Quickstart